How far can $10K take you in today’s housing market?

 Tips for buying a house with a small down payment

-Unless you get help from family or are very lucky with your down payment assistance program, you’ll likely need to save a lot before you can buy your first home.
-And it’s worth taking the process seriously.
+Unless you receive help from family or qualify for a generous down payment assistance program, you’ll likely need to save diligently before buying your first home.
+It’s a big commitment, so having a solid plan is key.

 The bottom line: How much house can I afford with $10K down?